TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 ## AegisubChain
 My biggest project.
 From a technical standpoint, [AegisubChain](macros/arch.AegisubChain.moon) is comparable to a virtual machine that can run (multiple) other automation scripts, while hooking into their API calls.
 In particular, it can intercept dialogs and prefill them with certain values, or suppress them entirely by immediately returning whaterver results it wants (which I'll call autofilling).

 From an end-user standpoint, AegisubChain allows you to record and play back "pipelines" of macros (called *chains*), and only showing one dialog collecting all required values on playback.
+It can also create wrappers around macros that skip some dialogs or prefill some values, or turn virtually any macro action into a non-GUI macro.

 Consider the following example, which records a 4-step process to make text incrementally fade from top to bottom, and later plays it back using just one script and one dialog: